Treboada/AsyncBlinker/examples/01_SimpleBlink/README.md

 ## Code notes

+### Another yet blink example?

+Yes!
+But this blink is non-blocking (no delays).
+You can do more things in the main loop and the blinking continues.

+Of course, you mustn't use another code blocking the execution (delaying) or the blinker won't update the state...

 ### Elapsed time in the Arduino framework

 The code also shows how to get the system time and calculate the elapsed milliseconds in the main loop of the Arduino framework:

         static unsigned long last_millis = 0;
         unsigned long now_millis = millis();